tiayyba/CYT180_Lab1/README.md

 ## Submission Instructions

-All lab work must be submitted as a **single PDF file** containing screenshots of your notebook and terminal output.
-You should create a **Word document**, add all screenshots in order, and then convert it to PDF.
+All lab work must be submitted as a **single PDF file** on Blackboard containing screenshots of your notebook and terminal output.
+You should create a **Word document**, add all screenshots in order, and then convert it to PDF.<br>
 Follow these steps carefully:

 1. **Create a new notebook** for this lab named as `YourSenecaUSername_lab1.ipynb`.
 2. Complete **all tasks below in order**.
 Make sure your notebook includes: